 Applicants should consider when making their application how they will protect the public and local residents from crime and anti-social behaviour.
-The proposed activity should not present a risk to public order.
+The proposed activity should not present a risk to public order nor anti-social behaviour.

 Prevention of Public Nuisance